 “Yes.
 Oh my goodness, they will look so cute,” she says, smiling at the thought.

-The first thing you would notice about my mother is her smile.
-She has a vibrant smile, the kind that illuminates the atmosphere and genuinely welcomes you.
-When she smiles really big—when she’s particularly happy—you can even see her missing tooth far back on her upper left row that just perfectly characterizes her childish playfulness.
+The first thing you would notice about my mother is her smile, the kind that illuminates the atmosphere and genuinely welcomes you.
+When she smiles really big, you can even see her missing tooth far back on her upper left row that just perfectly characterizes her childish playfulness.

 She dances with joy, her arms goofily waving in the air.